 • What challenges you're trying to solve

-We'll keep you updated as we develop the team offering.
+I'll keep you updated as I develop the team offering.